IQSS/dataverse-frontend/docs/making-design-system-releases.md

 6. **Publish the package**

-   After the version is updated, you can publish the package running the lerna command:
+   After the version is updated and the package is built, you can publish the package running the lerna command:

    ```shell
    lerna publish from-package